 Note The IPSec and L2TP Layer 3 security policies are unavailable for WLANs configured with a mobility anchor.

-Follow these steps to create a new mobility anchor for a WLAN using the GUI.
+Follow these steps to create a new mobility anchor for a WLAN.

-Step 1 Click Controller > WLANs to access the WLANs page (see Figure 10-9).
+Step 1 Click Configure > Controllers > IP address of specific controller > WLANs to access the WLANs page.

-Step 2 On the WLANs page, click the Mobility Anchors link for the desired WLAN.
-The Mobility Anchors page for that WLAN appears (see Figure 10-10).
+Step 3 Click the Mobility Anchors link for the desired WLAN.
+The Mobility Anchors page for that WLAN appears.

-Step 3 Select the IP address of the controller to be designated a mobility anchor in the Switch IP Address (Anchor) drop-down box.
+Step 4 Check the IP address checkbox of the controller to be designated a mobility anchor and click Save.

-Step 5 Repeat Step 3 and Step 4 to set any other controllers as mobility anchors for this WLAN.
+Step 5 Repeat Step 4 and Step 5 to set any other controllers as anchors for this WLAN.

 Step 6 Configure the same set of anchor controllers on every controller in the mobility group.